 Website Optimization Measures, Part II

-Now that we talked about blog clean-ups, structure and element revisions as well as search engine verification in part I, here are some additional suggestions, small measures for improvement consisting of .htaccess stuff, SEO, and consistency checks.
+Now that we talked about blog cleanups, structure and element revisions as well as search engine verification in part I, here are some additional suggestions, small options for improvement consisting of .htaccess stuff, SEO, and consistency checks.

-# Authentication ## Authentication directives # Startup Routine ## Various alphabetically sorted directives, e.g. AddCharset utf-8 .css AddDefaultCharset utf-8 CheckSpelling On ContentDigest On DefaultLanguage en # Course Correction ## URL rewrite directives # Course Correction: P1-P3 ## Redirect and RedirectMatch directives # Emergency ## ErrorDocument directives
+# Authentication ## Authentication directives # Startup Routine ## Various alphabetically sorted directives, e.g. AddCharset utf-8 .css .html .js .txt .xml AddDefaultCharset utf-8 CheckSpelling On ContentDigest On DefaultLanguage en # Course Correction ## URL rewrite directives # Course Correction: P1-P3 ## Redirect and RedirectMatch directives # Emergency ## ErrorDocument directives

 Getting additional assistance with SEO.
 Sure, this involves actual optimization as well, but I need to thank John Britsios for helping me with a few severe issues first.
 The main measure that I needed to perform was a robots.txt update that became necessary due to the apparently lousy archive and pagination handling of WordPress—as for the English part of this site, I had about 74% of my pages in the supplemental index (promotion: see more of these tools over at recently face-lifted UITest.com).
 Way too much, caused by a lot of automatically generated duplicate content.
-So John analyzed this site and came up with a few solutions, and I’m both confident of and curious about the real outcome within the next weeks and months to come.
-Thoughts I had about dates in URLs didn’t really matter, yet.
+So John analyzed this site and came up with a few tweaks, and I’m both curious and confident about the real outcome within the next weeks and months to come.

 Checking and improving UI and code consistency.
-There have been many other improvements, but I’ll file them under “consistency efforts.”
-The lesson I continuously learn from my QA initiative (with quite a few people pointing out mistakes) is likewise continuously learned when checking code.
-No matter how hard you try, some mistakes always go through.
-So checking both CSS and HTML files revealed a few though minor issues, and be it that there have been unnecessary references or even support for IE 5 in one project (whose extra code I just don’t carry around anymore).
+There have been many improvements here, but I file them under “consistency efforts.”
+The lesson I continuously learn from my QA initiative (with many people pointing out mistakes) is likewise continuously learned when checking code.
+No matter how hard you try, some mistakes always sneak in.
+So checking both CSS and HTML files revealed a few minor issues, like unnecessary references and support for IE 5 in one project (whose extra code I don’t carry around anymore).

 Considering but dropping hidden file extensions.
-No wonder I dropped this idea, I wasted too much time with mod_rewrite experiments.
-Okay, that time wasn’t really wasted since I learned a lot, but what I ultimately noticed was that hiding file extensions (and the implications for my personal projects) wasn’t really worth the effort, and I stopped changing stuff when I even suspected this to become a maintenance issue.
+No wonder I dropped this idea, having wasted too much time with mod_rewrite experiments.
+Okay, that time wasn’t truly wasted since I learned a lot, but what I ultimately noticed was that hiding file extensions (and the implications for my personal projects) wasn’t worth the effort, and I stopped changing stuff when I suspected this to become a maintenance issue.
 Just because you can doesn’t mean you should.